tech-greedy/singularity/README.md

 #### enabled, num_workers
 Whether to enable the worker and how many worker instances.
 As a rule of thumb, use `min(cpu_cores / 2.5, io_MBps / 50)`

-#### enable_cleanup
-If the service crashes or is interrupted, there may be incomplete CAR files generated.
-Enabling this can clean them up.

 #### out_dir
 This will be deprecated